This page is designed to answer the following questions:

 - 2.2 Demonstrate practices that ensure security when storing and accessing information.
 (Level 3 Diploma in Adult Care, Promote effective handling of information in care settings)

-Data security is essential in health and social care because we record sensitive information and must ensure the confidentiality of the individuals that we care for and the colleagues that we work with.
+Having secure systems for recording, storing and sharing information is essential in health and social care settings because we handle sensitive information and must ensure the confidentiality of the individuals that we care for and the colleagues that we work with.

 To meet these assessment criteria, you must be able to describe the features and demonstrate the practices that ensure data security.